openvcloud/docs/docs/Monitoring/Dashboards/create_custom_dashboards.md

 ![](AddQuery.png)

-For the second query select **disk.iops.write** as the measurement and again for the virtual disks:
+For the second query select **disk.iops.write** as the measurement, and again for the virtual disks:

 ![](QueryB.png)